rikkimax/DIPs/DIPs/DIP1xxx-RC/README.md

 The goal of signatures in this DIP is to present a language construct that is familiar to the (S)ML developers but also ties into how it would be used by the D community.
 So in our case, signatures are stack heavy constructs that can be made from either structs or classes.
 They have a statically created virtual table that may be assigned functions at runtime with patching to make an implementation match the interface.
 This allows a runtime decision of the implementation but a static compile-time design for what it must describe.

-Methods exist that do similar things like Design by Introspection.
+Methods exist that do similar things like _Design by Introspection_.
 They do not become obsolete instead, they become stronger more useful in customizing behavior using more concrete types.
 Allowing for cleaner interfaces and most importantly, a focus on concepts not code "versions" of them.

 ## Description